 If you have limited room, a ski machine that can fold up or be easily moved around is highly recommended because it’s easy to store when not in use.
 If you have a larger room, you can get a machine that’s a bit larger.

 The different ski machines in this guide all function somewhat differently.
 Always get something that matches how you like to train and actively builds towards your goals.

 The SkiErg machine will help with endurance and your pole pushing strength, the Fitterfirst Pro will allow you to build lower body and core strength, and the MaxiClimber will do a little bit of everything.

 The other machines aren’t as directly ski-specific but still help you develop muscles and endurance that will pay off on the slopes.

 Useful Tips & Resources

-The machines you’ll find here can provide both of those, but I’d also encourage you to use other exercises and programs for a more wide-arching approach to ski training.
-Check out this sample workout for days when you don’t want to use a machine.
+The machines you’ll find here can provide both, but I’d also encourage you to use other exercises and programs for a more wide-arching approach to ski training.
+Check out the sample workout in the video below for days when you don’t want to use a machine.

 The Concept 2 SkiErg is my pick for the best ski machine of the year.
 This is a classic design that will keep you ready to rock when the snow starts to fall.
 It makes a great workout for anyone, not just skiers.

 All of the machines you see in this post will give you the ability to stay in shape for skiing.
 Whether you want to lose weight or just get stronger, these will get the job done.